I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Magnetic Monopoles

 \subsection{Ehrenhaft}

-Ehrenhaft first reported observation of single magnetic charges, which were only detectable under intense illumination, in 1930,\cite{Ehrenhaft1} before Dirac's paper in 1931.\cite{DiracA} However, Dirac did not recognise Ehrenhaft's results.\cite{DiracB, DiracC} (Not only were Ehrenhaft's results subjective, but they were obtained at very low energies.
-So Dirac rejected them.
-We discuss this below.)
-Curiously more physicists know of Dirac's theory than Ehrenhaft's experiments.
+Ehrenhaft first reported observation of single magnetic charges, which were only detectable under intense illumination, in 1930,\cite{Ehrenhaft1} before Dirac's paper in 1931.\cite{DiracA} However, Dirac did not recognise Ehrenhaft's results.\cite{DiracB, DiracC} Not only were Ehrenhaft's results non-objective, but they were obtained at very low energies.
+So Dirac rejected them, not just because high energies imply objectiveness, but because he thought the very strong force between monopoles would require high energies to separate them.
+We explain how they can be separated at low energies below.

+Dirac's rejection of Ehrenhaft's monopoles creates another problem, namely that there would be two different types of monopole: that predicted by Dirac's theory, and that observed by Ehrenhaft.
+This is unlikely.

 The essence of Ehrenhaft's observations is that when microparticles of ferromagnetic substances (such as iron, nickel or cobalt) are suspended in a gas atmosphere and subjected \textit{simultaneously} to a uniform magnetic field {\it and to intense illumination by light,\/} they move as objects carrying single magnetic charges.
-If the magnetic field \textbf{\textit{H}} is reversed, then the direction of motion of the single magnetic charges are reversed (magnetic dipoles would not do this).
-This effect was confirmed by Benedikt and Leng.\cite{Benedikt}
+If the magnetic field \textbf{\textit{H}} is reversed, then the direction of motion of the single magnetic charges is reversed (magnetic dipoles would not do this).
+This effect was confirmed by Benedict and Leng.\cite{Benedikt}

 Ehrenhaft did a number of experiments,\cite{Ehrenhaft2} and when he did not get the recognition he felt he deserved, he made more extreme claims, such as that ``light magnetises matter''.\cite{Ehrenhaft3} He was convinced that he had discovered free magnetic charges and should get the kind of recognition of someone such as Amp\`ere or Faraday.
 He claimed he had created a magnetic current by causing the monopoles to move.\cite{Ehrenhaft4} He also claimed to have discovered ``magnetolysis'', being the magnetic equivalent of electrolysis.\cite{Ehrenhaft5} Many physicists were unconvinced that ''light makes magnetism``, found the effect not objectively real, and so tended to ridicule the results.\cite{Telegdi} Einstein took the observations seriously, but wanted a better explanation.\cite{Einstein2}